What are the day to day operations of this route?

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, repair, vehicle maintenance, handheld computer, stale or damaged product, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, repair, vehicle maintenance, handheld computer, stale or damaged product, and insurance.
 The current owner estimates $300 per week or $15,600 per year in expenses/overhead.

 What type of vehicle do I need?

 The current owner runs this route out with a 1999 Ford E250 10′ box truck that is included with the route.
 Estimated value is $4,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?